abhijeet-godspeed/notes/QA-Engineer-v2/n.md

 ### Step 8: TODO Summary and User Interaction

+- Never make assumptions about unclear logic or missing context.
+- Always add TODOs for any ambiguity or missing information.
 - After writing all test cases, summarize outstanding TODOs and ask the user whether to resolve TODOs or proceed.

 ### Step 9: Final Strategy Verification